Illinois Wesleyan University: Lectures and speakers

 And I still have faith in America because I love America and I believe that we will continue to build a coalition of conscience that one day will solve this problem.
 We sing a little song in our movement and it has been our guiding faith.
 Sometimes we’ve been facing hooded perpetrators of violence; sometimes we face jeering mobs.
 Sometimes we face dogs and the gushing waters from fire hoses.
 Sometimes in crowded jail cells we join hands to sing it.
 And sometimes in just open mass meetings.
 But we could sing it as a hymn of faith.
 We shall overcome, we shall overcome, deep in my heart I do believe we shall overcome.

 Media

 Illinois Wesleyan has its own radio station, WESN 88.1 FM.
 It plays a mix of indie, rock, classic, electronic, and folk music.

 Wesleyan also has its own television station, Titan TV, broadcasting exclusively to IWU's residence halls.
 It broadcasts a collection of movies and campus announcements.

 The campus newspaper is called The Argus, published continuously under student supervision since 1894.

+Transportation

+Illinois Wesleyan University is served by Connect Transit.
+The Blue, Gold, and Green routes provide bus service between campus, downtown Bloomington, uptown Normal, and other destinations.